GALERIE R

 Q. What were your early influences?

-Graphic design, the Bauhaus, the New Topographics, Roy Lichtenstein, Kline, Pollock, Judd, Bridget Riley, Warhol, Duchamp.
-Picasso was still really intense but I felt you still had to go through him in a way.
+Graphic design, the Bauhaus, the New Topographics, Roy Lichtenstein, Kline, Pollock, Judd, Bridget Riley, Warhol and Duchamp.
+Picasso was really intense but I felt you still had to go through him in a way.
 Anthony Caro’s ‘Early One Morning’ made me sure I wanted to be an artist.
-I later got into Turner, Manet, van Gogh, Monet, Delacroix.
+I later got into Turner, Manet, van Gogh, Monet and Delacroix.

 Q. Did you exhibit at this time?